josephmasson26/DiagnoseMe/README.md

 1. Install the necessary Python packages with `pip install openai flask`.
 2. Start the server with `python3 main.py`.

+### Large Language Model

+1. Make an account on [OpenAI Platform](https://platform.openai.com/playground)
+2. Create a new secret API key
+3. Change .env_sample file to .env
+4. Replace YOUR KEY with your new secret key

 ## Usage

 After starting the application, interact with the chatbot by typing your queries into the chat interface.
 The chatbot will respond with AI-generated responses based on the input.